e-garzaelorduy/psych204_inclass_exercises/README.md

 ## Usage

 This project is intended to be run in **Quarto** to render the document into HTML format.
-If you haven't installed Quarto yet, you can find the installation guide [here](https://quarto.org/docs/get-started/).
+_If you haven't installed Quarto yet, you can find the installation guide [here](https://quarto.org/docs/get-started/)._

 ## Simulations Overview

 This project includes the following simulation exercises:

-	•	**Generating Tea-Rating Data:** Create a tibble of tea-ratings from different conditions (milk first vs. tea first), adjusting parameters such as sample size and variance.
+- **Generating Tea-Rating Data:** Create a tibble of tea-ratings from different conditions (milk first vs. tea first), adjusting parameters such as sample size and variance.
-	•	**T-Tests:** Perform t-tests to compare tea-rating conditions and assess significance.
+- **T-Tests:** Perform t-tests to compare tea-rating conditions and assess significance.
-	•	**Simulating Null Hypotheses:** Visualize the null hypothesis distribution using permutations of condition labels.
+- **Simulating Null Hypotheses:** Visualize the null hypothesis distribution using permutations of condition labels.
-	•	**Confidence Intervals:** Calculate and plot confidence intervals and standard errors for each condition.
+- **Confidence Intervals:** Calculate and plot confidence intervals and standard errors for each condition.

+## License

+This project is licensed under the MIT License.
+See the [License](https://opensource.org/licenses/MIT) file for more information.

+## Acknowledgements

+Thank you to the Psych 201a instructor, Dr. Bria Long, for designing these exercises!